Enlarged Pores? Try These 3 Masks!

 - Apply your regular moisturizer.

 - 1 egg white

 This is an ideal pore-reducing remedy.
 The baking soda acts as an astringent, exfoliating and cleansing the skin.
-Combining it with milk and the egg white you nourish and tone your skin.
+Combining it with milk and egg white will nourish and tone your skin.
 Here’s how to make it:

-- Heat a little milk until it’s lukewarm.
+- Heat a little bit of milk until it’s lukewarm.